 "Thursday morning we arose from our births refreshed with sleep.
 At eight o'clock we took a portion of the pressed chicken food liberally furnished us by the matron of the sanitarium, put the same in a two-quart pail, and placed it on the stove, and thus we had good hot chicken broth and enjoyed our breakfast.
 The morning was very cold and this hot dish was very palatable. ...
 We have plenty of room, good food and plenty of it.
 Sister McComber scalded up the chicken.
 Will scald the meat tomorrow morning."11

 His stronghold seems to be giving way; his hitherto brave heart is growing weak.
 He is invited to accompany them for a walk, and they lead him to a saloon.
-Oysters or other refreshments are called for, and he is ashamed to draw away and refuse the treat.16
+Oysters or other refreshments are called for, and he is ashamed to draw away and refuse the treat.14

 According to Dr. John Kellogg, Mrs. White celebrated her return from Europe in 1887 with "a large baked fish."
-When she visited the Battle Creek Sanitarium during the next several years, she "always called for meat and usually fried chicken," much to the consternation of Kellogg and the cook who were both vegetarians.17
+When she visited the Battle Creek Sanitarium during the next several years, she "always called for meat and usually fried chicken," much to the consternation of Kellogg and the cook who were both vegetarians.19

 At the various camp meetings she attended, her lax dietary habits became common knowledge, thanks in no small part to her own children.
 Kellogg recalled once hearing Edson (J.E.)
 White standing in front of his mother's tent calling out to a meat wagon that regularly visited the grounds:

 Years after his mother's death Willie White told of his mother's difficulty in giving up meat.
-He described the difficulty in finding vegetarian cooks, and of lunch baskets filled with turkey, chicken, and tinned tongue.19
+All the while she told other SDA parents to keep meat away from their children so that they would not be corrupted, Willie described his mother's difficulty in finding vegetarian cooks, and of lunch baskets filled with turkey, chicken, and tinned tongue.21

-"What kinds of edibles command the highest price in the market?
+What kinds of edibles command the highest price in the market?
 Those that stimulate this passion, and because they create impure desires.
 What mean those oyster stews, and crab parties, and terrapin soups, and squab suppers, wild fowls, cloves, and a host of other like things?
 Eaten, in many instances in high (?low) life, expressly to beget unhallowed desires!
 Oh! shame, where is thy blush!
 Do you want more proof?
 Behold the fertile South.
 But particulars are too revolting, both as regards the beastly indulgence of whites with blacks, and the number of rakes [immoral men] and harlots among the latter!
-Our world is literally FULL of sensuality!"21
+Our world is literally FULL of sensuality!23

 James blasted those who ate oysters because of their supposed power to stimulate "sensual desires."
 Yet surprisingly, his own wife fostered a love for these forbidden, unclean creatures.
-In 1907, Adventist physician Dr. Charles Stewart wrote a letter to Mrs. White questioning why she ate oysters:
+In 1907, SDA physician Dr. Charles Stewart wrote a letter to Mrs. White questioning why she ate oysters:

-"Three parties, all Seventh-day Adventists, two of them officially connected with the denomination, state for a number of years after you received the light on health reform, that you ate meat and oysters.
+Three parties, all Seventh-day Adventists, two of them officially connected with the denomination, state for a number of years after you received the light on health reform, that you ate meat and oysters.
 Two of these persons within the past ninety days told me personally that you ate oysters in their own home, on one occasion as late as 1890.
-Another stated that he saw you eating oysters in a restaurant.Mrs.
-White never responded to Dr. Stewart's letter, nor did she deny the statements of the two men who saw her eating oysters.
+Another stated that he saw you eating oysters in a restaurant.

 It was not until 1894 that Mrs. White finally gave up meat eating at the insistence of a Catholic woman!